Cadence Design Systems

 Valuation Multiples

-At ~38× forward P/E, CDNS trades at a modest premium to its 5-year average of ~35× and a meaningful premium to large-cap software peers — justified by the EDA duopoly's structural moat, ~85% recurring revenue, and AI silicon demand tailwind.
-PEG of ~2.0× is full but supported by record $8B backlog visibility.
-Valuation score is held below the moat/growth scores because current entry leaves limited cushion against multiple compression in any AI capex digestion phase.
+At ~46× forward P/E, CDNS trades at a clear premium to both its own history and large-cap software peers — justified by the EDA duopoly's structural moat, ~85% recurring revenue, and the AI-silicon demand tailwind.
+PEG of ~2.4× is full but supported by the record $8B backlog and Rule-of-60 margin ramp.
+The wide gap between the ~82× trailing and ~46× forward P/E reflects a genuine non-GAAP earnings ramp, not distress; the valuation score is held below moat/growth because current entry leaves limited cushion against multiple compression in any AI-capex digestion phase.

 Where We Are vs Targets